opencodeofconduct/opencodeofconduct.github.io/README.md

 #### Doesn't this impact the right to free speech?
 Why are you stomping on my rights?

 We do respect and support freedom of speech.
-Most would agree that we should stop the line somewhere to keep speech and opinions from going too far.
-Remember that the Open Code of Conduct is a template for communities to integrate one in their website.
+Most would agree that we should draw the line somewhere to keep speech and opinions from going too far.
+Remember that the Open Code of Conduct is a template for communities to easily integrate one in their website.
 You are free to edit the code of conduct so it can fit into your community better.

 ## Thanks